one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 - Common categories for constraints
 - Common format for definitions

-Initial focus on affordances is to normalize device-facing interactions across SDOs and vendors.
+Initial focus on affordances is to normalize device-facing interactions across SDO's and vendors.
-The choice of creating a new description format was due to that used description formats by the participating organsiations where tailor made for the purpose in the organisation only.
+The choice of creating a new description format was due to that used description formats by the participating organizations where tailor made for the purpose in the organization only.
 It was deemed to be too difficult to take an existing definition format and change it to in such way that it would satisfy the need of conveying data models.

 The requirements that needs to be full filled are: